Rare Aztec ritual offerings put on display in Mexico exhibit

 Traces of original paint can still be seen on some of the artifacts, including a piece carved from copal resin that features wooden adornments painted in blue and depicting a mythical helper of the Aztec rain god Tlaloc.
 It holds a serpent scepter evoking the crack of lightning on one side, and a tiny water jug on the other.

-"When they wanted to make it rain, (they) break the jars with the scepter and the water pours out," said exhibit curator Adriana Sanroman, who is also the museum's restoration head.
+"When they wanted to make it rain, (they) break the jars with the scepter and the water pours out," said exhibit curator Adriana Sanroman, who is also head of restoration for the ongoing Templo Mayor excavations.

 Another pair of scepters include tiny life-like hands that Sanroman says belonged to the god of death, Mictlantecuhtli.